-This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking and Mountain Biking.
+This is a gear review about the Best Bike Helmets for Bike Touring, Bikepacking, and Mountain Biking for 2024.

 A good quality bike helmet is THE most essential piece of safety gear.
 And when it’s for bike touring, it also has to be very comfortable to wear, lightweight, and reasonably priced.
 And if you are cycling in winter, there is also the option of using a winter bike helmet.

-I’ve been checking out some of the best bike helmets on the market in 2023.
+I’ve been checking out some of the best bikepacking helmets on the market in 2024.
+Keep reading for more info.

 Specialized Tactic 4 MIPS